divlv/monit/README.md

-# monit
+# Dockerized version of Monit

-Dockerized version of Monit.
+Monit is a utility for managing and monitoring processes, programs, files, directories and filesystems on a Unix system.